videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### Step 5 : Handle participant events

-in this step three events are used `participant-joined`, `participant-left` and `stream-enabled`.
+Thereafter, implement the events related to the participants and the stream.

-Lets understand how we will use that event.
+Following are the events to be executed in this step:

-1. `participant-joined`: When a remote participant joins this event will trigger, in event callback will create video and audio elements which we had define in previous steps for rendering their video and audio streams.
+1. `participant-joined`: When a remote participant joins, this event will trigger.
+In the event callback, create video and audio elements previously defined for rendering their video and audio streams.

-2. `participant-left`: When a remote participant leaves this event will trigger, in event callback will remove the corresponding video and audio elements.
+2. `participant-left`: When a remote participant leaves, this event will trigger.
+In the event callback, remove the corresponding video and audio elements.

-3. `stream-enabled`: It Handle the media track of a specific participant by associating it with the appropriate video or audio element.
+3. `stream-enabled`: This event manages the media track of a specific participant by associating it with the appropriate video or audio element.

 ```js title="index.js"
 // Initialize meeting